 Applicants should contact the AmeriCorps Hotline at (800) 942-2677 or via eGrants Questions if they have a problem when they create an account, prepare, or submit the application.
-AmeriCorps Hotline hours are posted at https://questions.americorps.gov/app/ask.
+AmeriCorps Hotline hours are posted.

-Be prepared to provide the application ID, organization's name, and the competition to which the organization is applying.
+Be prepared to provide the application ID, organization's name, and the name of the Notice to which the organization is applying.
 If the issue cannot be resolved by the deadline, applicants must continue working with the AmeriCorps Hotline to submit via eGrants.